2026 Wild Story Retreats and Workshops

 Ocamora Retreat Center, Ocate, New Mexico

 In ancient stories the world over, women have returned to the loom when chaos descends and the web of life unravels.
-Could these guiding myths about the nature of creation and creating hold clues about where we might catalyze renewal in our own urgent times through our writing?
+Could these guiding myths hold clues about where we might catalyze renewal in our own urgent times through our writing and creative practices?

 Well beyond the confines of traditional nature writing, we will track the wilder realms of story—attuning to the land and listening for all that may guide us to the beautiful thread we are each carrying within to create new texts.